 Intelligent dogs also need more time and commitment when it comes to training, and training needs to be ever changing and kept fun so as not to allow the dog to become bored.

-For the novice dog owner who has never had a dog before and isn’t prepared for what they are getting into with a Giant Schnauzer, they could be in for a giant disaster and a dog with a number of serious behavioral problems.
+For the novice dog owner who has never had a dog before and isn’t prepared for what they are getting into, they could be in for disaster and a dog with a number of serious behavioral problems.

-On the flipside, for those who are prepared for the Giant Schnauzer and are able and willing to commit to the breed, this is a dog who has the potential to make one of the best canine companions out there.
+On the flipside, for those who are prepared and are able and willing to commit to the dog breed, this is a dog who has the potential to make one of the best canine companions out there.

-2. The Giant Schnauzer Is Not Technically Considered A Giant Breed, Although He Is Big!
+2. Not Technically Considered A Giant Dog Breed, Although He Is Big!

-While his name does suggest he is giant, the Giant Schnauzer is not considered a giant by breed standards.
+The Giant Schnauzer is actually not considered a giant by breed standards.

-He is, in fact, the largest breed of Schnauzer in comparison to the Standard Schnauzer, and while he isn’t a giant, he is big.
+He is, in fact, the largest dog breed of Schnauzer in comparison to the Standard Schnauzer, is big.

-On average, Giant Schnauzer dogs stand between 23.5 – 27.5 inches tall and can weigh between 55 – 90 pounds.
+On average, they stand between 23.5 – 27.5 inches tall and can weigh between 55 – 90 pounds, according to the American Kennel Club.

 Males are typically larger than females and they sometimes have clipped and erect, alert ears which can often make them seem just a little bit taller.

-A Giant Schnauzer’s body is also lean and muscular, adding to the large, powerful look of the breed.
+A Giant Schnauzer’s body is also lean and muscular with distinctive beard and eyebrows, adding to the large, powerful look of the dog breed.
 They have focused, brown eyes, boxy muzzles with large noses that fit with compact bodies and tails that may or may not be docked.

-3. The Giant Schnauzer Is A Bred Working Dog Who Originated In Germany
+3. Bred Working Dog Who Originated In Germany

 Working dogs like the Giant Schnauzer require lots of physical and mental stimulation.